cloudmaven/documentation/pages/aws/aws_hipaa.md

 ---

-## Part 0: Preamble material
+## Part 0.
+Preamble

 ### Introduction

-[This document](aws_hipaa.html) presents a secure data management system, specifically using the motivation of managing Private Health Information (PHI) under HIPAA regulations on the public cloud.
+[This document](aws_hipaa.html) presents a secure data management system motivated in general by the need to manage data securely in the public cloud.
+We take more specific motivation from management of Private Health Information (PHI) under HIPAA regulations.
-This template applies more generally to secure data management in research computing.

 ### Framework

-We present here a framework for what follows in three parts: A system build, a first example with a very small synthetic dataset as CSV file, and a second example building on the Observational Medical Outcomes Partnership (OMOM) unrestricted SynPUF dataset.
+We provide three Parts to follow this preamble:  Details for building a secure system on AWS, a first example system and a second example system.
+Both of these examples include synthetic data; the latter built upon the Observational Medical Outcomes Partnership (OMOP) unrestricted SynPUF dataset.

 In a simple view HIPAA regulations require that data be encrypted both at rest (on a storage device)